miklevin/Pipulate.com/index.md

 The keys are the ***one***, ***two*** and ***three*** to the left of the colon.
 The values are to the right.
 Dict keys must be unique.
 The Web is like a giant dictionary with URLs being keys and webpages being the values.
-You access values in a dict using the keys:
+You access values in a dict using the keys.
+Square brackets are used just like with indexes in a list, but instead of numerical values, you use the key.

 ```python
 print(adict["one"])